Anastasia-Labs/single-asset-staking-offchain/README.md

         datum: StakingConfig")) -.-o TX
 ```

-### **Complete Commit Fold**
+### **Complete Commit Fold** `multiFold.ts`

 Here one stake UTxO after another is used as reference input to calculate and update `totalStake` value in Commit Fold UTxO's datum.
 This is done till the end of list is not reached, at which point `next = null` in fold datum and `totalStake` is finally determined.
+This endpoint needs to be called repeatedly till `fetchCampaignState` in `fetchState.ts` does not return `CapaignStatus.StakeCalculationEnded` in its CampaignStatus field of CampaignState.

 ```mermaid
 ---